JasperZhang121/Vaults/Programming Languages/Java/23. Open Source/0. Flowable/3. Interfaces/ModelQuery.md

-In modern business process management (BPM) systems, the ability to programmatically retrieve and filter process models is essential for both runtime operations and administrative tooling.
 Flowable’s `ModelQuery` interface provides a fluent, type-safe API for constructing complex queries against the model repository.
-This document offers an academic overview of its design, implementation, and practical usage patterns.

 #### 1. Introduction

-A _model_ in Flowable represents a BPMN, CMMN, or DMN artifact that has been created or deployed to the Flowable Repository Service.
+A _model_ in Flowable represents a BPMN, CMMN, or DMN artifact that has been created or deployed to the <mark style="background: #FFB8EBA6;">Flowable Repository Service</mark>.
 Efficient querying of these models is crucial for:

 1. **Dynamic UI rendering**, where only certain models should be displayed.
 2. **Automated governance**, such as ensuring only the latest approved versions are executed.
 3. **Multi-tenant isolation**, enforcing organizational boundaries.

 Flowable addresses these requirements via its `ModelQuery` API, which extends a generic `Query<T,Q>` interface, enabling method chaining and compile-time safety.